Spunky17/docker-headphones/README.md

-I know it says not to update this file manually but since I've forked this with the intention of updating it to make it usable again I figured what the hell.  :-)

 Anyway, for those seeing this I'm just doing this as I regularly use this product and I find it useful and wanted the latest version of the Headphones application avaialble in a docker image again so I can deploy it to my TrueNAS server.

 I simply kept the original file below so please DON'T believe anything below!